rangeetpan/decomposeDNNintoModules/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.

+## Note
+Results are excepted to be different compared to that presented in the paper.

 ## DOI
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3874077.svg)](https://doi.org/10.5281/zenodo.3874077)